 Clients who need care with activities of daily living, but not medical care, can still have a plan of care when physician orders are not needed.
 Those non-medical plans of care should highlight the social/emotional/physical needs of the homecare client including help with activities of daily living, community events, meal planning and preparation, incidental transportation, light housekeeping and constant safely monitoring if appropriate.

 Clients have the right to review their plan of care and request changes.
 They can also update the plan of care as circumstances change, and alter their mind when it comes to choices such as whether to have CPR.

-At Home Nursing Care creates a thorough plan of care based on an RN assessment and meeting with the client and family.
+At Home Nursing Care creates a thorough plan of care based on an RN evaluation and meeting with the client and family.
 If you need help, call us at 888-634-8004.